Roamium

 ts_load_urlNavigate to a URL

-ts_forward_mouse_eventForward mouse click
+ts_forward_mouse_eventForward a mouse click

 ts_forward_mouse_moveForward mouse movement

-ts_forward_scroll_eventForward scroll
+ts_forward_scroll_eventForward a scroll

 ts_forward_key_eventForward keyboard input